wavemaker/docs/learn/app-development/widgets/advanced/custom-widget.md

 };
 ```

-We can write the function component inside Script tab using **React.createElement()** function, and we can pass the properties added to Custom Widget using **Add Property** with a parameter(eg: **prop** as shown below).
+Component can be written inside Script tab using **React.createElement()** function, and the properties can be added to Custom Widget using **Add Property** with a parameter(eg: **prop** as shown below).

 ```
 syntax:
 react.createElement(*FunctionalComponent*, {*Props*}, *ChildComponent*);
 ```

-We can expose the properties of the imported library, by using the Prefab Property.
+Properties of the imported Component can be exposed, by using the Prefab Property.
 In the code shown below **props.date** is a property added to Custom Widget using **Add Property** and bound it's value with **Prefab.date** which is a Prefab property.

 <div style={{flex:1, flexDirection:"row"}}>
     <img src={customWidgetAddProperty} style={{width:200, height:200, margin:10}} alt="Custom Widget Add Property"/>
     <img src={customWidgetBindProperty} style={{width:200, height:200, margin:10}} alt="Custom Widget Bind Property"/>
 </div>

-We can also implement library **Callback** functions, In the code shown below **onPressDate** is the callback function to expose it, here we are triggering **Prefab.onChange** function which is Prefab Event.
+Component **Callback** functions can also be implemented, In the code shown below **onPressDate** is the callback function which is exposed by triggering **Prefab.onChange** function which is Prefab Event.

 :::note
-Since the call back function executes inside the imported Native library, to update the changes inside Prefab we need to use **refresh()** function as shown below
+Since the call back function executes inside the imported component, to update the changes inside Prefab **refresh()** function need to be used as shown below
 :::

 ```
 function renderCalendar(props) {
+    const react = require('react');
+    const calendar = require('react-native-swipeable-weekly-calendar');
     return react.createElement(calendar.default, {
         date: props.date,
         onPressDate: (date) => {